nokia/RM/doc/ref_model/chapters/chapter08.rst

 ------------------------------------

 In this section, we will further explore the characteristics of the federated cloud architecture and the architecture building blocks that constitute the federated cloud.
-For example, :numref:`Example Hybrid Multi-Cloud Component Cloud` shows a Telco cloud that consists of four sub-clouds:
+For example, :numref:`Example hybrid multicloud component cloud` shows a Telco cloud that consists of four sub-clouds:

 - Private on premise